“Converting a problematic waste product into a valuable organic fertilizer.”

 - Environmentally friendly and ecologically balanced (OMRI listed)

-Swine: Depending on operation set-up, penergetic g can be added to underground pit based on LSUs or volume of manure generated.
-In cases where in-barn pits emptied a regular intervals – say, monthly, half yearly or annually, can match application rate and intervals accordingly (see ‘sample’ Swine protocol PDF which follows)
+Swine: Depending on operation set-up, add penergetic g to underground pit based on LSUs or volume of manure generated.
+In cases where in-barn pits emptied at regular intervals – say, monthly, half yearly or annually, can match application rate and intervals accordingly

 ** Contact distributor for details on LSU equivalents